jarrodmillman/networkx/doc/developer/core_developer.rst

 How to Conduct A Good Review
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *Always* be kind to contributors.
-Nearly all of `networkx` is
+Nearly all of NetworkX is
 volunteer work, for which we are tremendously grateful.
 Provide
 constructive criticism on ideas and implementations, and remind
 yourself of how it felt when your own work was being evaluated as a
 novice.

-`networkx` strongly values mentorship in code review.
+NetworkX strongly values mentorship in code review.
 New users
 often need more handholding, having little to no git
 experience.
 Repeat yourself liberally, and, if you don’t recognize a
 contributor, point them to our development guide, or other GitHub